lovasko/ctf_article/part1.md

 ### Is there a solution to this situation?
 Yes and no. The current second version of the CTF format is completely rigid and does not allow any changes to the domain sizes.
-In case that the format would adopt the self-describing principle
+In case that the next iteration of the format would adopt the self-describing principle, all domain-related limitations would be solved.

 ## What else can we do with CTF?
 ### Kernel debugger pretty-printing